 - Fresh fruit of your choice (berries and peaches are delicious here!)

 In a medium sauce pot, combine the farro, milk and 1 cup water.
 Bring to a boil and then reduce to a simmer.
 Stir mixture every few minutes (this will help the cereal thicken).
 Let the grains cook until tender (about 25 minutes) and the liquid has thickened.
 If the liquid gets too low, add more water and continue cooking until grains are done.
 Finish with fresh fruit and honey or maple syrup.

-Kim Evans, RD, is a clinical dietitian for the UVM Medical Center’s Cardiac Rehabilitation and Prevention Program.
+Kim Evans, RD, is a clinical dietitian for the UVM Medical Center’s Cardiac Rehabilitation Program.